HIRWA13/Git-exercise/README.md

 1. **Feature Branch Creation:**

-   - Imagine working on a new feature named `new-feature`.
+   - Imagine working on a new feature named `ft/new-feature`.
 Let's establish a dedicated branch for it.

-   **Challenge:** Create a new branch named `feature/new-feature` and switch to that branch.
+   **Challenge:** Create a new branch named `ft/new-feature` and switch to that branch.

 2. **Working on the Feature Branch:**